stanislavsabev/python_starter/README.md

 # python_starter

-Standard template for a python project with `tox` and GitHub workflows.
+Standard template for a python project with `tox` and GitHub Actions workflows.

 ---